 The doctoral internship is a 52-week full-time training program in clinical psychology focused on training "excellent generalists" prepared for delivery of high quality care to rural and highly rural Veterans.
-The NWI Internship currently offers 7 training positions within 5 training tracks across the 3 training sites (Grand Island, Lincoln and Norfolk).
+The NWI Internship currently offers 4 training positions within 3 training tracks across the 3 training sites (Grand Island, Lincoln and Norfolk).

-Applicants invited to interview for the four open positions are eligible to rank any or all of the five tracks.
-All tracks are interviewed in one single interview in early January (if invited) with participating faculty representing the range of training sites.
-Each track is ranked separately by both applicant and NWI with a single interview using the five different Match numbers.
+Applicants invited to interview for the four open positions are eligible to rank any or all of the 3 tracks/training sites.
+All tracks are interviewed on January 12th or 13th (if invited) with participating faculty representing the range of training sites.
+Each track is ranked separately by both applicant & NWI with a single interview despite using the 3 different Match numbers.

 The NWI internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.